Fischer random chess numbering scheme: Method (c): Counting all arrangements then filtering

+All three methods count the same set of 960 legal starting positions, showing the consistency of the derivations.

 Direct derivation

 White's starting array can be derived from its number N (0 ...
 959) as follows:

 a) Divide N by 4, yielding quotient N2 and remainder B1.
-Place a Bishop upon the bright square corresponding to B1 (0=b, 1=d, 2=f, 3=h).
+Place a Bishop upon the light square corresponding to B1 (0=b, 1=d, 2=f, 3=h).

 b) Divide N2 by 4 again, yielding quotient N3 and remainder B2.
 Place a second Bishop upon the dark square corresponding to B2 (0=a, 1=c, 2=e, 3=g).

 c) Divide N3 by 6, yielding quotient N4 and remainder Q. Place the Queen according to Q, where 0 is the first free square starting from a, 1 is the second, etc.

 d) N4 will be a single digit, 0 ...
-9. Place the Knights according to its value by consulting the following N5N table:
+9. Ignoring Bishops and Queen, find the positions of two Knights within the remaining five spaces.
+Place the Knights according to its value by consulting the following N5N table: